rbind/support/content/post/2019-01-28-entyrely-too-much.md

 in my blog posts.
 While this was possible, it was very painful.
 Around 2015 I was learning about github.com, and starting to use RStudio in my teaching and research.
-When I first heard about blogdown I decided to jump ship, and began trying to set up my first academic blog at (atyre2.github.io)[https://atyre2.github.io].
+When I first heard about blogdown I decided to jump ship, and began trying to set up my second academic blog at (atyre2.github.io)[https://atyre2.github.io].

 [^tags]: I could have sworn there used to be tags on my posts.
 They are in the metadata!

 [^booklinks]: They came back mysteriously by waiting for a half hour?